innolitics/rdm/rdm/base/software_plan.md

 **Performed by:** Project lead

+At the start of the project, the project lead should fill in the place-holder sections of this document.
 The planning document must be kept up to date as the project commences{% if system.auditor_notes %} [5.1.2]{% endif %}.

 Each development activity should indicate its: